DrHemangiSawant/Mind_Unmasked/README.md

 - Power BI: Utilized for data analysis, visualization, and building interactive dashboards, enabling the transformation of complex data into understandable insights.
 - Data Source: Mental Health Depression Disorder Dataset from data.world, providing a rich and comprehensive foundation for analysis.

-Why This Project Matters
+Why This Project Matters?

 Understanding the prevalence and trends of depression and other psychological disorders is essential for developing effective mental health strategies and interventions.

 Mind Unmasked aims to:
 - Provide a clear visualization of mental health data to support healthcare professionals and policymakers.
 - Highlight regional and demographic disparities in mental health, enabling targeted support and resources.
 - Facilitate data-driven decision-making to improve mental health outcomes globally.